cynthialmy/cynthialmy.github.io/_posts/2026-03-21-ai-agent-from-api-call-to-system.md

 I tried to “win” with **system prompts**: curated mega-prompts from well-known projects, even leaked system prompts I treated as sacred texts.
 Token use spiked.
 Latency rose.
 Quality did not reliably improve.

 **Concrete example:** Drafting a short **FAQ answer** for a B2B portal.
 With a light prompt like “You are a concise technical writer for Volvo-facing customer content; give one clear answer in plain language,” I often got something usable quickly.
-When I loaded the same task with **long procedural instructions** (plan, decompose, self-critique, multi-phase execution), the model spent more tokens **acting busy** without clearly better outcomes.
+When I loaded the same task with **long procedural instructions** (plan, decompose, self-critique, multi-phase execution), the model spent more tokens **looking busy** without clearly better outcomes.

 **Tradeoff:** Prompt v1 should be **short and permissive**.
 I tighten constraints when I see **repeatable failure modes**: stricter output shape, more thinking budget on a specific section, few-shot examples for the brittle part.
 If the agent **follows instructions**, prompt iteration is usually enough for a while.